Lucky-Cat-Gamers/elftacular/docs/roadmap-npp.md

 - Replace armor items
 - Replace picked up items, what are they for?
 - Make healing potions findable & useable
-- Mark will deploy to Heroku & make auto-updating
 - Change Maps 1-3, will it go to 5?
 - Create new monsters to fight
 - Change ReadMe to NPP